top of page

 The partnership with the Methodist Community Health Clinic expands the healing capacity of Kountze Commons, providing specialized and low-cost primary care including:

-❖ physical exams and treatment of minor
+❖ physical exams and treatment of minor illnesses;

-and other chronic illnesses;
+❖ management of diabetes, hypertension, and other chronic illnesses;

 ❖ health education;

-❖ reproductive health and pregnancy
+❖ reproductive health and pregnancy testing;

 ❖ flu shots and adult immunizations;

-❖ specialized follow-up care for victims of
+❖ specialized follow-up care for sexual assault survivors; and

-❖ free and anonymous STD and HIV testing,
+❖ free and anonymous STD and HIV testing, treatment and risk counseling.

 The Del and Lou Ann Weber Healing Gift Free Clinic and Pharmacy